White blood cells

 They have abundant cytoplasm, and some fine pink/purple granules in cytoplasm.

-Monocytes are the third most common type of red blood cell; about 2-10% of leucocytes are monocytes.
+Monocytes are the third most common type of white blood cell; about 2-10% of leucocytes are monocytes.

 Monocytes in the circulation are precursors of tissue macrophages that are actively phagocytic.
 Monocytes circulate in the blood for 1-3 days, and then migrate into body tissues, where they transform into macrophages.
 They will phagocytose dead cells and bacteria.
 Some monocytes can also transform into osteoclasts.